The Vestry: A Rookie Anglican Guide

 4. Support the Rector

-Supporting the Rector is the fourth key role of the Vestry.
-The Rector is the main agent of the Vestry to accomplish 1, 2, and 3 above.
-The Vestryโ€™s primary role then is to help the Rector accomplish these things.
-Vestry leadership is never honorary; they are not rubber stamps for what the Rector decides is best.
-But they are not either to be โ€˜devilโ€™โ€™s advocatesโ€™ (who needs that!?), the loyal opposition, or representatives of any special interest groups or programs in the parish.
-The Vestry have one job in a sense: find the Rector to lead the parish in 1, 2 and 3 (above) and support him however they can.
+Supporting the rector is the fourth key role of the vestry.
+The rector is the main agent of the vestry to accomplish 1, 2, and 3 above.
+The vestryโ€™s primary role, then, is to help the rector accomplish these things.
+Vestry leadership is never honorary; they are not rubber stamps for what the rector decides is best.
+But they are not either to be “devilโ€™s advocates” (who needs that!?), the loyal opposition, or representatives of any special interest groups or programs in the parish.
+The vestry has one job in a sense: find the rector to lead the parish in 1, 2, and 3 (above) and support him however they can.

 5. Model Sacrificial Giving

-The final role of the Vestry is to model sacrificial, tithe-based giving to the parish.
-The Vestry should be among the most generous and financially committed members of the church.
+The final role of the vestry is to model sacrificial, tithe-based giving to the parish.
+The vestry should be among the most generous and financially committed members of the church.
 Why?
-Obviously, the leadership should never ask members to give beyond their own willingness to give; their own personal level of commitment.
-Leaders lead in every area.
+Obviously, the leadership should never ask members to give beyond their own willingness to give and their own personal level of commitment.
+Leaders lead inย everyย area.
 That makes sense.
-But the Vestry should be strong givers because people who are sacrificial giversโ€ฆtithersโ€ฆhave usually discovered in themselves a heart of generosity that will help create a parish-wide culture of generosity in the years to come.
+But the vestry should be strong givers because people who are sacrificial giversโ€”tithersโ€”have usually discovered in themselves a heart of generosity that will help create a parish-wide culture of generosity in the years to come.

-My next post will summarize the Role of the Rector.
-But I want to quickly add to this post: Like all things Anglican, these ideas must be locally adapted to custom, temperament of the people, and the church and its traditions.
-Many effective leaders may disagree with these five pointsโ€ฆor add a sixth or seventh.
-But this is what I have learn as I get ready for yet another meeting tonight with one of my favorite groups in the church: the Vestry.
+My next article will summarize the role of the rector. ย But I want to add to this post quickly: Like all things Anglican, these ideas must be locally adapted to the custom, the temperament of the people, and the church and its traditions.
+Many effective leaders mayย disagree with these five pointsโ€”or add a sixth or seventh.
+But this is what I have learned as I prepare for yet another meeting tonight with one of my favorite groups in the church: the vestry.

-(Next post: The Role of the Rector)
+(Next article: The Role of the Rector)

-This post first appeared at LeaderWorks.
+This article first appeared at LeaderWorks.

 Photo by Greg Sawyer for Getty Images, courtesy of Canva.